IABTechLab/uid2-web-integrations/examples/google-esp-integration/esp-integration.md

-# UID2 ESP Integration
+# UID2 Secure Signal Integration

-Google ESP is a way for publishers to pass "encrypted" user IDs to google-approved bidders via Google AdManager (GAM) and Adx network.
+Google Secure Signal is a way for publishers to pass "encrypted" user IDs to google-approved bidders via Google AdManager (GAM) and Adx network.
 The framework is an optional part of Google PlayTag (GPT) library commonly used by publishers.

 The framework allows publishers push user id signals, have them cached on the client side and transparently passed over to GAM which would then forward them over to approved bidders within Adx based on publisher's preferences.